-But I am assured once a reindeer is named, it is never eaten – So Snow and his friends at Santa Claus Reindeer will always be safe and waiting for my return!
+But I am assured once a reindeer is named; it is never eaten – So Snow and his friends at Santa Claus Reindeer will always be safe and waiting for my return!

-If you only visit one museum in Rovaniemi ( or even the entirety of Finland) the Arktikum Science Museum would be my absolute top recommendation…
+If you only visit one museum in Rovaniemi (or even the entirety of Finland), the Arktikum Science Museum would be my absolute top recommendation.

 Focussed on Arctic Science and the history of Finnish Lapland in particular, there is a lot to take in here, and spending an entire day here is not out of the question.
 There is an ever-changing range of temporary exhibitions but the main permanent exhibits exploring the ‘Northern Ways’ and what life is like in the world’s northernmost regions.
 There is also an awesome video room giving you the experience of the Northern Lights, even in the middle of summer, and exhibitions showcasing the everyday life and stories of Lapland.

-One of the most politically interesting room is dedicated to the history of Petsamo, or the eastern ‘arm’ of Finland which gave the country access to the coast of the Arctic Ocean from 1920 to 1944.
+One of the most politically interesting rooms is dedicated to the history of Petsamo, or the eastern ‘arm’ of Finland which gave the country access to the coast of the Arctic Ocean from 1920 to 1944.
 Indigenously inhabited by the Sami people for millennia in 1533, it became part of Russia and then part of Finland in 1920.
 The area was captured by the Red Army and incorporated into the Soviet Union in the subsequent 1944 Peace Treaty.

-So, it looks like for the foreseeable future Finns are going to have to continue through Norway to reach the Arctic Sea…
+So, it looks like for the foreseeable future, Finns are going to have to continue through Norway to reach the Arctic Sea.

 If you have ever wondered how people or wildlife survive in such extreme temperatures, why the indigenous Sami people are distinctively different from other ethnic groups or what environmental changes global warming will bring to the region in the future – this is the place to go!

-For the best value consider the Culture Pass which allows you access to the top three museums Rovaniemi: Arktikum, the Rovaniemi Art Museum., and the Science Centre Pilke.
+For the best value, consider the Culture Pass, which allows you access to the top three museums Rovaniemi: Arktikum, the Rovaniemi Art Museum, and the Science Centre Pilke.
 Or if you are on a more extended trip around Finland, there is also a Museum Card which allows entry to 250 museums throughout Finland over a whole year and pays for itself after visiting just six museums typically.

-Ahhh, coffee and pulla – could there be anything more Finnish.
+Ahhh, coffee, and pulla – could there be anything more Finnish.
 Combine it with a sauna, and you have essentially summed up life in Finland.

 All of the coffee served here comes from freshly ground beans and, according to them, roasted with pure love, courage, and adventure – perfect for fuelling up between all the other exciting things to do in Rovaniemi.
-If pulla is not your thing, they also have baked pastries, cakes, gingerbread, and a daily soup lunch special including fresh-baked bread, a plentiful salad buffet, coffee, and tea.
+If pulla is not your thing, they also have baked Finnish pastries, cakes, gingerbread, and a daily soup lunch special, including fresh-baked bread, a plentiful salad buffet, coffee, and tea.

 Salty and sweet with something for everyone, the relaxing atmosphere at Café & Bar Koti beckons you in and invites you to stay as long as you want.